MicrosoftDocs/visualstudio-docs/docs/vsto/calling-code-in-vsto-add-ins-from-other-office-solutions.md

  [!code-csharp[Trin_AddInInteropWalkthrough#1](../vsto/codesnippet/CSharp/Trin_AddInInteropWalkthrough/ThisAddIn.cs#1)]
  [!code-vb[Trin_AddInInteropWalkthrough#1](../vsto/codesnippet/VisualBasic/Trin_AddInInteropWalkthrough/ThisAddIn.vb#1)]

  When your VSTO Add-in is loaded, the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)] calls the <xref:Microsoft.Office.Tools.AddInBase.RequestComAddInAutomationService%2A> method.
-The runtime assigns the returned object to the <xref:Microsoft.Office.Core.COMAddIn.Object?displayProperty=nameWithType> property of a <xref:Microsoft.Office.Core.COMAddIn> object that represents your VSTO Add-in.
+The runtime assigns the returned object to the COMAddIn.Object property of a <xref:Microsoft.Office.Core.COMAddIn> object that represents your VSTO Add-in.
 This <xref:Microsoft.Office.Core.COMAddIn> object is available to other Office solutions, and to solutions that automate Office.

 ## Access objects from other solutions
  To call the exposed object in your VSTO Add-in, perform the following steps in the client solution:

 1. Get the <xref:Microsoft.Office.Core.COMAddIn> object that represents the exposed VSTO Add-in.
 Clients can access all of the available VSTO Add-ins by using the `Application.COMAddIns` property in the object model of the host Office application.

-2. Access the <xref:Microsoft.Office.Core.COMAddIn.Object> property of the <xref:Microsoft.Office.Core.COMAddIn> object.
+2. Access the COMAddIn.Object property of the <xref:Microsoft.Office.Core.COMAddIn> object.
 This property returns the exposed object from the VSTO Add-in.

 3. Call the members of the exposed object.

- The way that you use the return value of the <xref:Microsoft.Office.Core.COMAddIn.Object> property is different for VBA clients and non-VBA clients.
+ The way that you use the return value of the COMAddIn.Object property is different for VBA clients and non-VBA clients.
 For out-of-process clients, additional code is necessary to avoid a possible race condition.

 ### Access objects from VBA solutions
  The following code example demonstrates how to use VBA to call a method that is exposed by a VSTO Add-in.
 This VBA macro calls a method named `ImportData` that is defined in a VSTO Add-in that is named **ExcelImportData**.
 To see this code in the context of a larger walkthrough, see [Walkthrough: Call code in a VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).